AraneaDev/accountant/docs/ledger-drivers.md

 # Ledger Drivers
-Drivers contain the logic to store the data of a `Recordable` model.
+Drivers contain the logic to store `Recordable` model data.
 Out of the box, the Accountant package includes a `Database` driver.

 Besides storing model attribute changes and other metadata, drivers also handle pruning when a ledger threshold is set.